History of the Norway national football team: 1970s

 In 1969, the self-imposed amateur rule was finally abolished, and foreign-based professionals like "Kniksen" and Finn Seemann could once again play with the flag on their chest.
 It also meant that domestic stars like Odd Iversen and Harald Berg could move abroad without jeopardizing their national team eligibility.

 However, the rule change did not improve the results.
 If anything, the national team's results in the early 1970s got even worse.
 During the UEFA Euro 1972 qualifying campaign, Norway picked up only one point in six games, and in a 1974 FIFA World Cup qualifier against Holland, Norway lost 9–0.
 The next year, they suffered a perhaps even more humiliating result by losing against Luxembourg.

 There were, however, a few bright spots.
 A new star emerged in the form of Tom Lund, who made his international debut in 1971.
 A playmaker in the Johan Cruyff mold, "Tommy" was without question a great player.
 Many consider him to be the Norway's finest player ever, but even he couldn't carry the team on his own, and Norway continued to finish last in their FIFA World Cup and UEFA European Championship qualifying groups.

 In the late 1970s, however, there were signs of improvement.
 Guided by Tom Lund and new head coach Tor Røste Fossen, Norway defeated both Sweden and Switzerland in the qualifying campaign for the 1978 FIFA World Cup.
 The win against Sweden was somewhat marred by Svein Grøndalen's vicious tackle on Swedish star player Ralf Edström, but when Norway played their last World Cup qualifier away against Switzerland, they still had a theoretical chance of reaching the finals.
 However, the game ended with a 1–0 defeat, and Norway once again had to stay home.

-In addition to the "A" team, Norway also fielded an Olympic side in the late 1970s.
-To play for the Olympic side, you had to be an amateur, and not have played any World Cup qualifiers.
-The Olympic side was, in other words, a "B" side, but their matches are nonetheless regarded as full internationals by the NFF (but not recognized by FIFA).
-The Olympic team got quite good results, and in 1979, they qualified for the Moscow Games after beating Finland and West Germany's amateur side in the qualifiers.
-Arne Larsen Økland became the hero with the winning goal against the Germans.
-Incidentally, Økland became a professional in the Bundesliga shortly afterwards.
+In the late 1970s, Norway boasted an Olympic football team alongside its national A-team.
+Eligibility for participation in the Olympic squad was contingent upon non-professional status.
+Despite being essentially a B-team, the matches played by the Olympic squad were recognised as official international games in Norway, but weren't recognised as such by FIFA.
+Notably, in 1979, the Olympic team successfully secured qualification for the 1980 Summer Olympics in Moscow by overcoming Finland and the amateur team of West Germany during the qualification stage.
+Arne Larsen Økland emerged as a pivotal figure, clinching victory with a decisive goal in the crucial away fixture against the German side.
+It is noteworthy that Økland transitioned to a professional career in the Bundesliga shortly afterwards.
 The Olympic side never got the chance to play in the Olympics, because Norway boycotted the games along with the United States and most of the Western European countries as a protest against the Soviet invasion of Afghanistan.